-- The description for the program for which a grant is being applied for should be specific including objectives, timelines, budget and expected outcomes.
+- The description for the program for which a grant is being applied should be specific including objectives, timelines, budget, and expected outcomes.

 - Requesting organization is matching at some level of participation to cover the cost of the program.